Proof of Residency (PoR) Events for 2019-2020

 - ALL returning students must provide proof of residency.
 If your child attended Dayton ISD in 2018-2019 and plans to attend Dayton ISD in 2019-2020, you will need to provide your proof of residency, either via the new online process or by attending one of the events listed above.

 - Families who do not have proof of residency in their name but who are district residents (living with another district resident or living in a home belonging to a district resident) are encouraged to get a utility bill in their name to simplify the PoR verification process.

 - Families who cannot provide a utility bill verifying residency will need to submit a signed and notarized Residency Affidavit AND acceptable proof of residency for the district resident.
 Again, these can be uploaded with our new, online process.
 Please note that submitting a Residency Affidavit may generate a home visit by a resource officer.
 (Click here for the Residency Affidavit in Spanish.)

 - Students are not required to attend PoR with their parents.

 - These are come-and-go events.
 We hope to get families in and out quickly!

 - Enter DHS from the cafeteria/staff parking lot.

 - Students who do not provide proof of residency for the 19-20 school year prior to August 2nd will not be enrolled in Dayton ISD for the fall semester.

-- Students who do not provide proof of residency and are withdrawn will not have a class schedule available at Open House.
+- Students who do not provide proof of residency and are withdrawn will not have a class schedule available at Open House on August 12th.

 What parents/guardians will need to bring:

 - If the parent or guardian is unable to attend one of the scheduled events, they may send a trusted friend or relative in their place, along with current proof of residency.
 If you want them to complete the RSOR for your child, the person MUST also have a copy of the parent’s photo ID, along with a signed notice from the parent giving them permission to complete the process on their behalf.